 Reasons People Might Not Leave a Will

 Many times people do not leave a will because they believe they don't have much to leave behind.
 Sometimes people think they are not old enough to leave a will.
-Others associate drawing up a will with death that they do not want to think about.
+Others associate drawing up a will with death, so they do not want to think about that.

 People don’t have to be rich to have a will in place.
 The document ensures that your wishes are carried out as smoothly and as quickly as possible.

 Celebrities Who Didn't Leave a Will